 In 2021, tuition for full-time students at St. John Vianney College Seminary was $23,100 a year.

-St. John Vianney College Seminary is a private, religious institution, so it has the same tuition for residents of Florida as it does for residents from other states.
+St. John Vianney College Seminary is a private, religious institution, which means it has the same tuition for residents of Florida as it does for residents from other states.

-Tuition at St John Vianney College Seminary has the same tuition for international students as for those from out of state.
+St John Vianney College Seminary has the same tuition for international students as for those from out of state.

-Room and board at St John Vianney College Seminary is $12,100 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at St John Vianney College Seminary costs $12,100 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the school dining facilities.

 |Room and Board||$12,100|